 In conclusion, local primary microseism sources are indicated by observations from the azimuthal dependence of the fundamental mode Rayleigh wave SNRs as well as observations from precursory signals.
-The strongest local generation region is observed to the northwest of the Juan de Fuca plate near the coast of British Columbia perhaps near Graham Island.
-Two weaker generation regions are observed in shallow waters near the western US coastline, one near Vancouver Island and another along the coastline of southern Oregon.
+The strongest local generation region is observed to the northwest of the JdF plate near the coast of British Columbia perhaps near Graham Island.
+Two weaker generation regions are observed in shallow waters near the western United States coastline, one near Vancouver Island and another along the coastline of southern Oregon.